Michael Minyi Zhang

 News

-- A new revision of Sequential Gaussian Processes for Online Learning of Nonstationary Functions is available, with code available here.
+- Sequential Gaussian Processes for Online Learning of Nonstationary Functions has been published in IEEE Transactions on Signal Processing, with code available here.

 - Accelerated Parallel Non-conjugate Sampling for Bayesian Non-parametric Models is now available in Statistics and Computing.